NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

 ## Demonstration with Fictionalized Data

 To provide a clear demonstration of the ETL pipeline's functionality, the images below showcase how the pipeline processes and transforms fictionalized and masked news data.
-This demonstrates data masking techniques, ensuring that sensitive information is protected during data processing.
+This demonstrates data masking techniques, ensuring that sensitive information is protected during data processing.<br><br>

 ![JSON Structure for Article](https://github.com/NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/blob/main/JSON%20Structure%20for%20Article.png)

 *This image shows the raw JSON data extracted from the News API, specifically representing a news article.
-This will extract attributes like the article's source, author, title, URL, publication date, and content.*
+This will extract attributes like the article's source, author, title, URL, publication date, and content.*<br><br>

 ![Tabular Representation of Data](https://github.com/NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/blob/main/Tabular%20Representation%20of%20Data.png)

-*This image displays the transformed data in a tabular format after it has been structured for loading into the SQLite database, formatting the dates, cleaning author names, and extracting relevant fields from the raw data.*
+*This image displays the transformed data in a tabular format after it has been structured for loading into the SQLite database, formatting the dates, cleaning author names, and extracting relevant fields from the raw data.*<br><br>

 ### 4. Automation with Apache Airflow